carlosedp/riscv-bringup/build-docker-env.md

 This doc allows one to build and set the requirements to run containers on Risc-V architecture.

+You need a recent working Golang version (1.16) installed and in the path.
+Check releases to download a prebuilt package.

 It has been tested on a SiFive Unleashed board.

 Create a temporary place for building: